The Best Free Things to do in St. Louis

 St. Louis Zoo

 Every list of the best free things to do in St. Louis has to include the zoo.
 The St. Louis Zoo is often voted as the top zoo in the country and even the best free attraction in the U.S. with good reason.
 Over 14,000 animals represent 500 different species.
-90 acres of attractions include popular exhibits such as Polar Bear Point, Sea Lion Sound, River’s Edge, and the new Primate Canopy Trails.
+There are 90 acres of attractions including popular exhibits such as Polar Bear Point, Sea Lion Sound, River’s Edge, and the Primate Canopy Trails.
 It’s such a bargain you may have to visit several times to see it all!

 St. Louis Science Center